OPPO VOOC, SuperVOOC (SVOOC). OnePlus DASH/WARP charge. Realme SuperDart/UltraDart Charge

 VOOC vs SuperVOOC.

-OPPO in July 2020 introduced 125W Flash Charger.
-It supports the charging mainstream protocols of 125W PPS, 65W PD, 65W SuperVOOC, 30W VOOC, 36W QC.
-It also supports a charging scheme from adapter to smartphone up to 20V/6.25A which is converted to 10V/12.5A in smartphone in order to charge a battery.
+OPPO, in July 2020, introduced a 125W Flash Charger.
+It supports the charging mainstream protocols of 125W PPS, 65W PD, 65W SuperVOOC, 30W VOOC, and 36W QC.
+It also supports a charging scheme from adapter to smartphone up to 20V/6.25A, which is converted to 10V/12.5A in the smartphone in order to charge a battery.
 The technology also added temperature sensors to enhance safety protection during the charging time.
-High current charging requires using improved battery cells with low internal resistance which can handle up to 6C charge (12.5A) connected in a sequence (2S formation).
-USB connector has been improved in order to withstand such current level.
+High current charging requires using improved battery cells with low internal resistance, which can handle up to 6C charge (12.5A) connected in a sequence (2S formation).
+The USB connector has been improved in order to withstand such a current level.

 SuperVOOC 150W Flash charge/UltraDart.
 20V/7.5A from charger converted to 10V/15A in smartphone and then split by 5V15A between 2 batteries in smartphone.
 Charger is compatible with PD and PPS protocols.